Survival guide 2022

 What times can I build my camp pre- and after- event?

-From Tuesday, June 21.
+From Tuesday, June 20.
 11:00 you are allowed on the terrain to start building your camp.
-We would love to know what time you are coming, so we can plan accordingly.
+We would love to know what time you are coming through the special form, so we can plan accordingly.

-Don’t forget to bring everything you need (tools, materials etc.) – we don’t offer tool rentals :-).
-Keep in mind that we are building the infrastructure of the event terrain at the same time.
-Always follow the instructions of our site- en build leads.
+Don’t forget to bring everything you need – we don’t offer tool rentals.
+Please also keep in mind that we are building the infrastructure of the event terrain at the same time.
+Always follow the instructions of our site and build leads.

 We need you to strike your camp ASAP after the event (Monday 27) since we need to have the terrain clear and clean by Monday at the end of the day.
 If you need longer, you can stay one more night but then you need to help with striking the rest of the event as well.